henry4516/Optimization/README.md

 This is an early version of my personal notes on optimization.
 The contents are not complete and not guaranteed to be correct.
 The completed version will be updated once available.
+The major contents involve various basics of optimization.
+It starts with introduction to the mathematical optimization problem, linear program, involving definitions, explanations, and examples, followed by some standard forms, duality, and optimality conditions, etc.